lenskikh/ComfyUI-Prompt-Worker/README.md

 Updated July 11, 2025:
 * Two separate nodes were created.
 One for styles, the second for clothes.
 Now three nodes.
 The first node is the main one, it removes duplicates, sorts alphabetically, replaces tokens, removes tokens from the blacklist.
 The second node and the third node are optional.
 The second one is responsible for styles.
 The third one is responsible for the type of clothing.
 The lists are located in external files in the settings directory.

+Updated July 12, 2025:
+* Added new node "body", you can choose body type, hairstyle, makeup and etc.

 ### Installation